hypertensy/warface-sdk/README.md

 ## Installation

-This generator can be installed using Composer by running the following command:
+This library can be installed using Composer by running the following command:

 ```sh
 composer require wnull/warface-api